vokal/Vokoder/README.md

 ![](logo/Vokoder500.png)

-A lightweight core data stack with efficient importing and exporting on the side.
+A lightweight Core Data stack with efficient importing and exporting on the side.

 ## Installation